bharatdwarkani/docsify-dotnet-core/README.md

 # Requirements

-Visual Studio 2019
+Visual Studio 2019	/ VS Code
 ASP.NET Core 3.0 SDK

 # How to run?
 Just open Visual studio and run project, documentation site will be up and running.

 # How to host?
-You can host this site any where in Linux/Windows/Azure/AWS server.
+You can host this site any where in Linux/Windows/Azure/AWS server wherever ASP.NET Core runs.

 # How to add documentation
 Open this folder wwwroot and add your documentation files in .md(markdown) format.